ChilliCream/graphql-platform/website/src/blog/2024-08-30-hot-chocolate-14/2024-08-30-hot-chocolate-14.md

 ## Security

 We have seen countless GraphQL servers over the last year as part of our consulting engagements, and in many cases, they were not configured in a secure way.
-This was not due to a lack of functionality in Hot Chocolate but because engineers transitioning to GraphQL often did not know good security practices in GraphQL.
+This was not due to a lack of functionality in Hot Chocolate but because engineers transitioning to GraphQL often did not know good security practices for GraphQL.

 GraphQL, as Facebook created and used it, was built around flexibility during development and persisted operations in production.
-This means that when Facebook deploys to production, the GraphQL server essentially becomes a REST server—there is no open GraphQL in production.
+This means that when Facebook deploys to production, the GraphQL server essentially becomes a REST server — there is no open GraphQL endpoint in production.
 The GraphQL server is only able to execute trusted operations that were exported from the various frontends into an operation store.
 In the build pipeline, operations are stripped from the frontend code and replaced with a unique identifier.
 The stripped operation documents are stored in an operation store.
 In production, the frontend sends the unique identifier to the GraphQL server instead of a full operation, and the GraphQL server only executes operations stored in the operations store.

 This is the best way to do GraphQL and provides the best approach for schema evolvability, as used operations are centrally known and can be statically analyzed.
 It also ensures that you know the performance characteristics and impact of operations on your backend.
 With Banana Cake Pop, you can set up a schema registry and an operation store in less than 5 minutes.
 Have a look [here](https://chillicream.com/docs/bananacakepop/v2/apis/schema-registry) for more information.